Japan cuts capex view, says overall conditions remain severe in November report

 Japan needs solid capital spending to offset risks to its export-reliant economy from abroad.

-The government upgraded its view on output, saying it is picking up due largely to solid car and transport equipment production.
+The government upgraded its view on output, saying it was picking up due largely to solid car and transport equipment production.

-It left its assessment of the other remaining components in the report, such as exports and employment conditions, unchanged.
+It left unchanged its assessment of the other remaining components in the report, such as exports and employment conditions.

 Our Standards: The Thomson Reuters Trust Principles.